below-horizon/lnaddress/README.md

 ```
 ## Usage

+Copy config.example.json to config.json.

-Edit config.example.json file and input your own username, bech32LNURL (LNURL...) and port you wish to use.
+Edit config.json file and input your own username, bech32LNURL (LNURL...) and port you wish to use.

 Example file has 3 users, you can have as many or few as you like.

-Copy config.example.json to config.json.

 You should be able to access to `https://YOURDOMAIN.COM/.well-known/lnurlp/USERNAME` and get a [LUD-06](https://github.com/lnurl/luds/blob/luds/06.md) JSON response.